 The TLC supports the development of all UW Tacoma students on their pathways to academic success and beyond.
 TLC consultants work collaboratively with students in writing, math, science and statistics, helping them to develop the skills, strategies, knowledge, and confidence necessary for academic success.

-For the TLC's hours and other information, please go the to Teaching and Learning Center's website.
+For the TLC's hours and other information, please visit the Teaching and Learning Center website.

 Office of Student Advocacy and Support

 The Office of Student Advocacy and Support provides referral and support services to students, using a case management model.
 The purpose of this office is to assist student in developing strategies to overcome and address barriers that prevent them from achieving their educational goals.